kausar007/kausar.dev/_posts/2023-01-05-how-to-check-sha256-checksum-of-files.md

 So how would we check SHA-256 checksum of a file?

-Most unix-based operating systems include SHA-2 utilities in their distribution packages and Windows users can also use PowerShell function "Get-FileHash" to compute SHA-256 checksums.
+Most unix-based operating systems include SHA-2 utilities in their distribution packages and Windows users also use PowerShell function "Get-FileHash" to compute SHA-256 checksums.

 Let's look at some of these commands and examples of using them.